spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-upgrade-spryker-instance-to-marketplace.md

 template: howto-guide-template
 ---

-This article provides details on how to upgrade the existing instance of Spryker Shop to the Marketplace.
+This article provides details about how to upgrade the existing instance of Spryker Shop to the Marketplace.

 ## 1) Add core features